 A good starting point for framing your partnership are our three guiding principles.

-- Educational – school partnerships should enhance teaching and learning in both schools through the planning, implementation and sharing of joint curriculum projects
+- Educational – a school partnership should support and enhance the teaching and learning in both schools.
+A good way to do this is by planning and sharing joint curriculum projects

-- Equity-based – discussion and learning should be two-way and reciprocal; both schools should contribute equally to the partnership
+- Equity-based – your partnership should be two-way and reciprocal; both schools should contribute equally to the partnership and both can expect to learn together

 - Sustainable – both schools should be committed to a long-term relationship.